 Bunky boards are low-profile foundations that offer the same level of support as a standard box spring but are generally only 2-3 inches thick.
 Tatami mats are traditional Japanese flooring.
-They can provide a clean and breathable base for mattresses used on the floor.
+They can provide a clean and breathable base for beds used on the floor.

 The Do's and Don’ts

-DO NOT set up your mattress without cleaning the area where it will be placed.
+DO NOT set up your bed without cleaning the area where it will be placed.
 If there is carpet or a rug, vacuum and steam clean to remove buildup in the fibers.
 On hard surfaces, vacuum, mop, and use a disinfectant cleaning product to sanitize.
 Make sure the surface is completely dry before setting up the mattress.

 DO check out our tips for cleaning a mattress, and if you want to keep critters out, consider using a mattress protective cover.
 When a bed is closer to the ground, it’s more accessible to dust mites, bed bugs, dirt, ants, and spiders.